 If you’re a victim of a crime while in the Philippines, report it to the local police immediately.
-And you can contact us at the Irish Embassy in Singapore if you need help.
+And you can contact us at the Irish Embassy in Manila if you need help.

 If you’re planning to drive in Philippines, bring your full Irish driver’s licence and your international driving permit driving license and make sure you have adequate and appropriate insurance

 Hiring a vehicle

 If you’re hiring a vehicle, we advise you not to hand over your passport as a form of security.
 If you’re allowing your passport to be photocopied, keep it in your sight at all times.